AmsaluGit/abtest/README.md

 - on http://127.0.0.1:8000 click start to start the app.
 - Go to the setting menu, and fill the time a sample colletion would stay active(it's in minutes)
 - click on each choice buttons(select) and see the progress.
-- graph progress is shown every minutes.
+- graph progress updates itslef every minutes.
 - the system stores a cookie, so a single browser can ony apply/select once.
 - for demonstration purpose, you can disable cookie saving and allow your browser to be seen as if it was from different computers.
 - to disable the system from using a cookie, you can go to your database, setting table and change the demo_mode to 1